 However, we recommend that this name is of the brand itself.

-Since a marketplace displays many products from different companies at the same time, the name of it will be generic.
+On the other hand, since a marketplace displays many products from different companies at the same time, the name of it will be generic.
+Thus, it won’t relate to your brand.

-While this system allows the manager to change the design of their online store to their liking, the marketplace does not.
+While e-commerce allows the manager to modify the design of his online store to his liking, the marketplace does not.

 A point in favor of this system is that it can make the online store follow the same patterns as the brand, in terms of colors, fonts, and images.